worthington10TW/worthington10TW/_posts/bootstrapping-software-delivery/2023-10-25-get-your-teams-up-and-running.md

 ### [Organisation or product elevator pitch](https://www.mindtools.com/aofwxxv/crafting-an-elevator-pitch)

 What are we trying to achieve?
 Why are we here?
+We should all be equipped to answer this.
+If we cant we should remove this smell as a priority.
+We get the most out of people when everyone understands our purpose.

 ### [Up to date Lean Value Tree](https://www.thoughtworks.com/insights/blog/digital-transformation/how-to-brew-a-perfect-strategy-responsibly-part-one)